Are you overpaying for your fitted kitchen? – Which? News

 Our snapshot investigation into kitchen prices has revealed striking differences in quotes for the same kitchen and layout from two branches of the same company.
-The unexpected addition of premium features and fluctuating discounts mean that you could be charged 25% more in some branches than in others.
+The unexpected addition of premium features and fluctuating discounts mean that you could be charged as much as 26% more in some branches than in others.

 We sent undercover shoppers to visit two branches of six of the biggest kitchen brands – B&Q, Ikea, John Lewis, Magnet, Wickes and Wren Kitchens – and asked for quotes for a mid-range kitchen.
 They found their quotes could be anything up to 21% lower (or 26% more) than those from another branch of the same brand.
 In the case of one kitchen company, this price difference amounted to an extra £620.